 Before proceeding to the next section, let’s look at the printed value of the property Vendor.
 It is "Microsoft Corporation", although we have initialized it with the value "Microsoft" in the SystemInfo class.
-This is because we changed the value of the property Vendor of the first line of the Main() method, by calling its method of modification.
+This is because we changed the value of the property Vendor in the first line of the Main() method, by calling its method for modification.